 Even with the limitations that they faced the team still managed to put a good film and deserved some recognition for it.
 One can only imagine what the final product could have been if there was no strike.
 Against all odds, the film became a commercial success and was nominated for four Academy Awards for Best Sound Editing, Best Sound Mixing, Best Visual Effect, and Best Makeup.

 Inception was co-produced and directed by Christopher Nolan.
 Inception tells the story of spies who steal valuable information by infiltrating the subconscious of their targets through a shared dream world.

 The story is very intriguing and the ending leaves the viewer with a lot of questions.
 It brilliantly provokes the thinking process of the viewer.

 Many saw the movie as a metaphor for cinema, the reflection of going to the movies with images flashing in front of you in a dark room is very similar to a dream.
-Inception’s opening weekend was a success making it the second highest grossing debut for an original Sci-Fi film (other than a sequel, remake or adaptation).
-The film received strong critical acclaim for being a smart, innovative, well written and visually stunning.
+Inception’s opening weekend was a success making it the second-highest-grossing debut for an original Sci-Fi film (other than a sequel, remake, or adaptation).
+The film received strong critical acclaim for being smart, innovative, well-written, and visually stunning.

 6. Avengers (2012)